Calciavis

 Calciavis is an extinct genus of bird from the Eocene of Wyoming.
 It is a lithornithid, a member of a lineage of flying palaeognaths, distantly related to modern ratites.
-Like many other fossils from the Green River Formation, it is exceptionally well preserved, bearing soft-tissue impressions of skin and feathers.
+Like many other fossils from the Green River Formation, its are exceptionally well preserved, bearing impressions of skin and feathers.
+Some researchers consider this taxon as a species of Lithornis (L. grandei).